SteelCompendium/data-md-dse/Bestiary/Monsters/Kobolds/Statblocks/Kobold Venator.md

 reason: 0
 intuition: 0
 presence: 1
-traits:
-  - name: Lost in the Crowd
-    effects:
-      - effect: While the venator is adjacent to any ally who is not hiding, the venator can attempt to hide as if they had concealment, even if observed.
-  - name: Not What I Seem
-    effects:
-      - effect: The venator starts the encounter disguised as a minion.
-They have a double edge on their first main action of the encounter, after which they reveal themself.
-  - name: Shield?
-Shield!
-    effects:
-      - effect: While adjacent to an ally who also has this trait, the venator has stability 1, has cover, and grants cover to allies.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Dolabra and Net
+    name: Dolabra and Net
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One creature or object
     effects:
       - roll: Power Roll + 2
-        t1: 4 damage
+        tier1: 4 damage
-        t2: 6 damage; M < 1 restrained (save ends)
+        tier2: 6 damage; M < 1 restrained (save ends)
-        t3: 7 damage; M < 2 restrained (save ends)
+        tier3: 7 damage; M < 2 restrained (save ends)
+      - cost: 3 Malice
-      - effect: The venator lights their net on fire, and a target restrained this way takes 2 fire damage at the start of each of their turns.
+        effect: The venator lights their net on fire, and a target restrained this way takes 2 fire damage at the start of each of their turns.
-        cost: 3 Malice
+  - type: feature
+    feature_type: trait
+    name: Lost in the Crowd
+    icon: ⭐️
+    effects:
+      - effect: While the venator is adjacent to any ally who is not hiding, the venator can attempt to hide as if they had concealment, even if observed.
+  - type: feature
+    feature_type: trait
+    name: Not What I Seem
+    icon: ⭐️
+    effects:
+      - effect: The venator starts the encounter disguised as a minion.
+They have a double edge on their first main action of the encounter, after which they reveal themself.
+  - type: feature
+    feature_type: trait
+    name: Shield?
+Shield!
+    icon: ⭐️
+    effects:
+      - effect: While adjacent to an ally who also has this trait, the venator has stability 1, has cover, and grants cover to allies.
 ~~~